ResearchComputing/Documentation/docs/running-jobs/roce-enabled.md

 ## Tips

-If you are still have issues trying to run your code you can try passing some flags to MPI
+If you still have issues trying to run your code you can try passing some flags to MPI

 ```bash
 mpirun --mca pml ob1 --mca btl openib,self,vader --mca btl_openib_cpc_include rdmacm --mca btl_openib_rroce_enable 1 <command>